Introduction to clarithmetic II: The extensional completeness of

 We encode configurations as in Appendix A of \cite{cla4}.
 Also remember the meanings (which we adopt here without any changes) of ``legitimate configuration'', ``yield'' and ``deterministic successor'' from Section 14.5 of \cite{cla4}.
 As in \cite{cla4}, terminologically we often identify configurations with their codes.
 For instance, we may say ``configuration $z$'' where what is really meant is ``the configuration encoded by $z$''.

-Based on reasons similar to those relied upon in the preceding section when justifying (\ref{m29a}), we can write a function $\chi'(z)$ (fix it) polynomial in $z$ (and hence exponential in the size $|z|$ of $z$)\footnote{Asymptotically, $\chi'(z)$ is $O(\mathfrak{s}^{\chi(|z|)})$, where $\mathfrak{s}$ is the number of symbols of which configurations are composed (see Section A.1 of \cite{cla4}).} such that the following lemma holds:
+Based on reasons similar to those relied upon in the proof of Lemma \ref{m29a}, we can write a function $\chi'(z)$ (fix it) polynomial in $z$ (and hence exponential in the size $|z|$ of $z$)\footnote{Asymptotically, $\chi'(z)$ is $O(\mathfrak{s}^{\chi(|z|)})$, where $\mathfrak{s}$ is the number of symbols of which configurations are composed (see Section A.1 of \cite{cla4}).} such that the following lemma holds:

-\begin{lemma} ($\pa\vdash:$) Suppose $z$ is a legitimate configuration, and $\cal X$ moves in the {\em $i$th} (some $i\mgeq 0$) deterministic successor of $z$.
-Then, as long as $\cal X$ (indeed) runs in space $\chi$, $i\mless \chi'(z)$. \end{lemma}
+\begin{lemma} ($\pa\vdash:$) Suppose $z$ is a legitimate configuration, and $\cal X$ moves in the {\em $i$th} (some $i\geq 0$) deterministic successor of $z$.
+Then, as long as $\cal X$ (indeed) runs in space $\chi$, $i< \chi'(z)$. \end{lemma}

 Let $E(\vec{s})$ be a formula all of whose free variables are among $\vec{s}$ (but not necessarily vice versa), and $z$ be a variable not among $\vec{s}$.
 We will write $E^\circ(z,\vec{s})$ to denote an elementary formula whose free variables are $z$ and those of $E(\vec{s})$, and which is a natural arithmetization of the predicate that, for any constants $a,\vec{c}$ in the roles of $z,\vec{s}$, holds (that is, $E^\circ(a,\vec{c})$ is true) iff $a$ is a legitimate configuration and its yield is $E(\vec{c})$.
 Further, we will write $E^{\circ}_{\circ}(z,\vec{s})$ to denote an elementary formula whose free variables are $z$ and those of $E(\vec{s})$, and which is a natural arithmetization of the predicate that, for any constants $a,\vec{c}$ in the roles of $z,\vec{s}$, holds iff $E^\circ(a,\vec{c})\mlc E^\circ(b,\vec{c})$ is true, where $b$ is the $\chi'(a)$th deterministic successor of $a$.